Risk Management Practitioners Can Demonstrate Third Party Risk Management Program ROI with New Simplicity

 Shared Assessments Best Practices Guide and New Visual Tools Help to Codify Program ROI with Unprecedented Clarity and Impact

-The Shared Assessments Program, the member-driven leader in third party risk assurance, today issued a new best practices guide for risk professionals, “Meeting Increasing Regulatory Expectations Amid a More Challenging Risk Environment.”
+The Shared Assessments Program, the member-driven leader in third party risk assurance, today issued a new best practices guide for risk professionals, “Building TPRM Resources in Light of Increasing Risks & Regulatory Change: Tools to Align with Business Goals.”
 The Tools and Guidelines in this paper provide a clear picture of the emerging challenges, and actionable tools to document the business case for optimizing TPRM resource allocation.

 The guide addresses the relationship between expanding regulatory mandates, the changing risk landscape and program needs that help make executive-level support of comprehensive TPRM a clear priority.
 Until now, conveying these challenges to senior executives has often been a hit-or-miss and time-consuming process, one that has left too many organizations with underfunded programs and C-Suite executives underinformed of their organizations’ risk exposure.

 Once narrowly focused in the financial services sector, regulatory change is now far more widespread as firms grapple with enhanced privacy legislation (GDPR, CCPA, etc.) and new requirements in other areas.
 The escalating regulatory expectations challenge TPRM functions in a number of ways: